-- [21] Even though the Board heard from the Complainant that its basis of adjustment relied upon approximately 1% per year in difference in age, 1% per percentage difference in site coverage and a factor for the difference in size, the Board finds that it can place little confidence in the quantitative adjustment method relied upon by the Complainant to determine a reasonable value for the subject property as no supporting evidence in appraisal theory or practice was put forward by the Complainant in support of this methodology. - [22] The Board accepts the Factors Affecting Value given in the Respondent's 2012 Industrial warehouse Assessment Brief (R-1, pp. 8-10), which, in descending order of importance, are given as: total main floor area (per building), site coverage, effective age (per building), condition (per building), location of the property, main floor finished area, and upper finished area.
-The Board also notes that the first three factors were used by the Complainant to determine the adjustment percentages applied to its sales comparables. - [23] From the Board's examination of the Complainant's sales comparables it appears that its sales comparable #1 to most closely match the assessable factors of the subject property, although 38% smaller, with 7% less site coverage, 22 years newer and 2% less office, sold for \$75 per square foot compared to the assessed \$54 per square foot for the subject property, noted by the Respondent as requiring a downward adjustment for age and site coverage, supports the assessed value of the subject property.
-The Board notes that this sale comparable was also presented by the Respondent as its sales comparable #2. - [24] The second sales comparable that closely matches the assessed factors of the subject property in terms of size, although at least 30 years newer, with 9% less site coverage and 2% less finished area, presented by both parties as the Complainant's sales comparable #4 and the Respondent's #2, sold for a TASP per square foot of \$88, compared to and assessed value of \$54 per square foot for the subject property, noted by the Respondent as requiring a downward adjustment for age and site coverage, also supports the assessed value of the subject property. - [25] The Board notes that the equity comparables presented by the Complainant were also presented as its equity comparables; however, the assessments per square foot were only provided for its comparables #1, #4 and #5.
-Notwithstanding any adjustments that may be required in terms of the assessed factors, the Board finds the Complainant's equity comparable #4 to closely match the subject property in terms size, although at least 30 years newer with 9% less site coverage assessed at \$86 per square foot versus the subject property at \$54 per square foot, indicates that the subject property may be fairly assessed in equity in terms of age.

-[26] The Board finds of the five equity comparables presented by the Respondent in terms of the assessed factors, all more closely match the subject property in terms of main floor area and age.
-Its equity comparable #6, also presented as its sales comparable #6, assessed at \$55 per square foot and sold at \$88 per square foot, closely matches the subject property in terms of age, site coverage and office, although 22% smaller, with proportionately 8% more office, supports the per square foot assessed value of the subject property at \$54.
-Similarly, the Respondent's equity comparable #2, also closely matches the subject property in terms of age, site coverage, although 39% smaller and 13% less office, assessed at \$53 per square foot, also supports the per square foot assessed value of the subject property.

-[27] Based on its consideration of the above findings, the Board concludes the subject property to be fairly and equitably assessed at \$54 per square foot.
+[21] Even though the Board heard from the Complainant that its basis of adjustment relied upon approximately 1% per year in difference in age, 1% per percentage difference in site coverage and a factor for the difference in size, the Board finds that it can place little confidence in the quantitative adjustment method relied upon by the Complainant to determine a reasonable value for the subject property as no supporting evidence in appraisal theory or practice was put forward by the Complainant in support of this methodology.

+- [22] The Board accepts the Factors Affecting Value given in the Respondent's 2012 Industrial warehouse Assessment Brief (R-1, pp. 4-14), which, in descending order of importance, are given as: total main floor area (per building), site coverage, effective age (per building), condition (per building), location of the property, main floor finished area, and upper finished area.
+The Board also notes that the first three factors were used by the Complainant to determine the adjustment percentages applied to its sales comparables. - [23] From the Board's examination of the Complainant's sales comparables it appears that its sales comparable #1 to most closely match the assessable factors of the subject property, although 35% smaller, with 8% less site coverage, newer and 4% less office, sold for \$75 per square foot compared to the assessed \$76 per square foot for the subject property, supports the assessed value of the subject property.
+The Board notes that this sales comparable was also presented by the Respondent. - [24] The second sales comparable that closely matches the assessed factors of the subject property in terms of size, although at least 7 years newer, with 11% less site coverage and 7% less finished area, presented by both parties as their sales comparable #4, sold for a TASP per square foot of \$88, compared to an assessed value of \$76 per square foot for the subject property, also supports the assessed value of the subject property. - [25] The Board notes that the equity comparables presented by the Complainant were also presented as its equity comparables; however, the assessments per square foot were only provided for its comparables #1, #4 and #5.
+Notwithstanding any adjustment s that may be required in terms of the assessed factors, the Board finds the Complainant's equity comparable #4 to closely match the subject property in terms size, although newer with 10% less site coverage assessed at \$86 per square foot versus the subject property at \$76 per square foot, indicates that the subject property may be fairly assessed in equity. - [26] The Board finds of the five equity comparables presented by the Respondent in terms of the assessed factors, all more closely match the subject property in terms of main floor area, site coverage and age.
+Its equity comparable #1, close in terms of site coverage and age, although 12% larger, with no upper office, assessed at \$81 best supports the per square foot assessed value of main floor only of the subject property at \$82. - [27] Based on its consideration of the above findings, the Board concludes the subject property to be fairly and equitably assessed at \$76 per square foot.